 Nova Scotia Employment Trends

-The unemployment rate in Nova Scotia was 5.6% as of February 2023, unchanged from the previous month.
-The unemployment rate stood 8% below the peak in June 2020 and is below the long-run average.
+The unemployment rate in Nova Scotia was 6.6% as of April 2025, up 0.4% from the previous month.
+The unemployment rate stood 7.1% below the peak from June 2020 and is below the long-run average.

-There were 200 more full-time jobs in February 2023 compared to a month earlier.
-A gain of 1,500 part-time positions led to an increase of 1,700 total jobs in February.
+There were 1,100 fewer full-time jobs in April 2025 compared to a month earlier.
+Combined with a loss of 2,500 part-time positions, this led to a decrease of 3,600 total jobs in April.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.